 All insurance premiums paid into the FAST would be 100% tax deductible, both state and federal, with no means testing, no alternative minimum tax exposure, and no other present or future tax schemes to lessen this benefit.

 Competition and innovation should drive the insurers and the health care providers to market different plans that would serve varying markets.
-For example, some plans might offer coverage for alternative health care methods in addition to traditional medical care such as: acupuncture, chiropractic, holistic, nutrition, Christian Science, etc.
+For example, some plans may broaden the definition of health care to cover alternative health care methods in addition to traditional medical care such as: acupuncture, chiropractic, holistic, nutrition, Christian Science, etc.

 - The competition would stimulate innovation to drive costs down and efficiency up.